 Don’t be fooled, this appraisal and inspection is done for the VA, not you.
 However, it does have some benefits for you.
 First, it is another opinion on the value of the house.
 House pricing is such crap and filled with insanity but it helps you know you are not paying more than the ridiculous concept of ‘market value’.
 I should write a rant about this, it basically boils down to why should I pay more just because some idiot down the street paid a lot of money for a somewhat similar house?
 There is no invisible hand.

 Anyway, another benefit is that the home has to meet the standards of livability.
 The VA is also on the hook so they will not guarantee ‘fixer uppers’ so don’t even try to get one of these types of houses with a VA home loan.
-They will check similar items as the inspector you hire but they have to check off certain boxes.
+They will check similar items as the inspector you hire but they have other items to check off.
 Some requirements are a working stove and heating system, along with a good foundation and access to water, sewer, and power.
-Any gas appliances need to be properly vented no mold or leaky pipes, things like that.
+Any gas appliances need to be properly vented, no mold or leaky pipes, things like that.